-Cyberpunk 2077 is finally coming to PC, Xbox Series X, and PS5, among others.
+Cyberpunk 2077 is finally available on PC, Xbox Series X, and PS5, among others.
 Time for 4K gaming monitor.
 If you prefer fellow cyberpunk title Ghostrunner, maybe a 144Hz QHD screen?
-We explain.
+Here we explain.

 In a year that feels a lot like science fiction made real, it’s no wonder that the latter months of the calendar feature at least two prominent science fiction/noir, cyberpunk-influenced game releases.
 The first has been hotly anticipated since 2012 and comes from CD Projekt Red, the makers of the Witcher series of games.
-Cyberpunk 2077 suffered multiple delays since late 2019, but appears to be on track to finally make it to PC and consoles on December 10, 2020.
+Cyberpunk 2077 suffered multiple delays since late 2019, but finally made it to PC and consoles on December 10, 2020.

 Related to Cyberpunk 2077 is Ghostrunner from One More Level and 505 Games.
 This one’s also a cyberpunk sci fi action title, and just like Cyberpunk 2077 features all the telltale signs of the cyberpunk genre: future cities, rain, neon, body augmentations, and so forth.
 The neon part does mean you should play cyberpunk-themed games on a good HDR monitor.